darkforestry/amms-rs/docs/addingAnAMM.md

 ```

-Next, lets head over to `src/sync/mod.rs`.
+Next, let's head over to `src/sync/mod.rs`.
 The following function is responsible for removing AMMs that did not populate correctly from a given `Vec<AMM>`.

 `File: src/sync/mod.rs`